aashan10/php-demo/docs/03-controllers.md

 ## Creating a Controller

-A controller is a simple PHP class that typically extends the `App\Controllers\AbstractController`.
-Extending the abstract controller provides access to helper methods, such as `render()` for rendering templates.
+A controller is a simple PHP class that typically extends the `Elementary\Http\Controller`.
+Extending the base controller provides access to helper methods, such as `render()` for rendering templates.

 Here is an example of a basic controller: